lesimore/techtactoe/manual.md

 - Quantum entanglement is also implemented.
 Any player can **entangle** two cells, hiding their states.
 When a player decides to observe an entangled cell (by **reading** it), that cell will collapse to a random state, and, the other cell will collapse to the opposite of the **read** cell.

 - Winning now requires a player to win in all universes.

+### Possible Moves:

+- Mark:

+    Marking is the most basic of **Tech-Tac-Toe** moves.
+It is where a player marks a cell of choice, as their player name (X, or O.)

+- Time-Travel:

+    A player can play this move with any other move, and it is quite simple.
+This move allows a player to move through time, make a new timeline, and then play their next move.
+They can also play this move unaccompanied.

+- Branch:

+    When a player branches, they make a new timeline, copying the current one they are on.

+\* still working on it